top of page

 Top 10 Speech Therapy Exercises to Help Your Child with Speech Delay at Home

 Speech delays in children can be concerning for parents.
-However, with the right strategies and exercises, many children can improve their communication skills significantly.
-Here are the top 10 speech therapy exercises you can practice with your child to help them overcome speech delays.
-These exercises are designed to be engaging and effective, offering practical ways to enhance speech and language development.
+However, there are effective strategies available to help.
+With the right exercises, many children can significantly improve their communication skills.
+Below are the top 10 speech therapy exercises you can practice with your child to help them overcome speech delays.
+These exercises are both engaging and effective, offering practical ways to enhance speech and language development.

 1. Mirror Exercises